sigp/lighthouse/book/src/help_bn.md

                                                --eth1` pre-merge
         --subscribe-all-subnets                Subscribe to all subnets regardless of validator count.
 This will also advertise the beacon node as being long-lived subscribed to all subnets.
+        --unsafe-and-dangerous-mode            Don't use this flag unless you know what you're doing.
+Go back and download a stable Lighthouse release
         --validator-monitor-auto               Enables the automatic detection and monitoring of validators connected to the HTTP API and using the subnet subscription endpoint.
 This generally has the effect of providing additional logging and metrics for locally